 National

-The implementation of Nepal’s federal provincial structure is nearing a decade, while the second term of the Sudurpaschim Provincial Assembly is in its final year.
-During this period, the province has seen five changes in chief minister and frequent Cabinet reshuffles.
+The implementation of Nepal’s provincial structure is nearing a decade and the second term of the Sudurpaschim Provincial Assembly is in its final year, yet the province continues to grapple with an unresolved question: where will its permanent capital be?

-Since Tuesday, efforts to change the chief minister have resumed, but the question of the permanent provincial capital remains unresolved, with no clear timeline for a decision.
+The province has seen five chief minister changes and frequent Cabinet reshuffles.
+Since Tuesday, efforts to change the chief minister have resurfaced, but the issue of capital remains unresolved, and no solution is in sight.

 Despite these measures, the decision has not been implemented.
 The province continues to operate from temporary offices in Dhangadhi, which was designated as the temporary capital.